 Kenneth Blanchard and Paul Hersey’s situational leadership model tells us that managers could use different leadership styles depending on the situation.

-Traditionally the model allows you to analyse the situation that you’re in and then use the leadership style that is most appropriate.
-Also, your style is likely to change depending on the competences and commitment levels of your staff and so from person to person.
-You might lead the same person in one way in one situation and another way in a different situation.
+Traditionally the model allows you to analyse the situation that you’re in and then use the most appropriate leadership style.
+Also, your style will likely change depending on your staff's competencies and commitment levels and from person to person.
+For example, you might lead the same person in one way in one situation and another way in a different situation.

 The pair characterised leadership style in terms of the amount of direction and support that the leader needs to give to members of the team and created a simple matrix:

-Effective leaders are versatile – they are able to move around the matrix in accordance with the situation.
+Effective leaders are versatile – they can move around the matrix according to the situation.
 No leadership style is right all of the time.
-However, leaders tend to have a preferred style and in applying situational leadership it is important to know which one is right for you.
+However, leaders tend to have a preferred style, and in applying situational leadership, it is essential to know which one is right for you.

 Similarly, the competence and commitment of the follower can also be distinguished in four quadrants:

-Blanchard and Hersey said that the leadership style must correspond to the development level of the follower – it is the leader who should adapt.
-By adopting the correct style to suit the follower’s development level; relationships will be built, work will get done and the level of the follower will subsequently increase.
+Blanchard and Hersey said that the leadership style must correspond to the follower's development level– the leader should adapt.
+By adopting the correct technique to suit the follower’s development level, relationships will be built, work will get done, and the level of the follower will subsequently increase.